Medically reviewed by Katelyn Hagerty, FNP

 Although it’s not a common side effect, some antidepressants used to treat mental health issues such as depression and anxiety have been reported to cause hair loss.

-Case reports have linked hair loss with common antidepressants such as sertraline hair loss, paroxetine, venlafaxine and fluoxetine, but it’s worth notion that this is reported to occur only in a small minority of people.
+Case reports have linked hair loss with common antidepressants such as wellbutrin hair loss, sertraline hair loss, paroxetine, venlafaxine and fluoxetine, but it’s worth notion that this is reported to occur only in a small minority of people.

 One study published in International Clinical Psychopharmacology compared several different antidepressants and found that bupropion (commonly sold as Wellbutrin®) had the highest risk of causing hair loss.